cjfjones/mayfield-festival/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 This plugin allows you to easily add a lot of firewall protection to your site via htaccess file.
 An htaccess file is processed by your web server before any other code on your site.
 So these firewall rules will stop malicious script(s) before it gets a chance to reach the WordPress code on your site.

-* Access control facility
+* Access control facility.
-* Instantly activate a selection of firewall settings ranging from basic, intermediate and advanced
+* Instantly activate a selection of firewall settings ranging from basic, intermediate and advanced.
 * Enable the famous "5G Blacklist" Firewall rules courtesy of [Perishable Press](http://perishablepress.com/)
-* Forbid proxy comment posting
+* Forbid proxy comment posting.
+* Block access to debug log file.
-* Disable trace and track
+* Disable trace and track.
-* Deny bad or malicious query strings
+* Deny bad or malicious query strings.
 * Protect against Cross Site Scripting (XSS) by activating the comprehensive advanced character string filter. or malicious bots who do not have a special cookie in their browser.
 You (the site admin) will know how to set this special cookie and be able to log into your site.
 * WordPress PingBack Vulnerability Protection feature.
 This firewall feature allows the user to prohibit access to the xmlrpc.php file in order to protect against certain vulnerabilities in the pingback functionality.
 This is also helpful to block bots from constantly accessing the xmlrpc.php file and wasting your server resource.
 * Ability to block fake Googlebots from crawling your site.
 * Ability to prevent image hotlinking.
 Use this to prevent others from hotlinking your images.
 * Ability to log all 404 events on your site.
 You can also choose to automatically block IP addresses that are hitting too many 404s.
+* Ability to add custom rules to block access to various resources of your site.

 = Brute force login attack prevention =
 * Instantly block Brute Force Login Attacks via our special Cookie-Based Brute Force Login Prevention feature.
 This firewall functionality will block all login attempts from people and bots.